jasonw199809/CP1-Final/README.md

 # CP1 Final: Rocket Shooting Game

-It is a game that requires 2 active players.
+Rocket Shooting Game a game that requires 2 active players.
 Each player has unlimited amount of bullet.
 They shoot at each other untill the last man down.

 ## Summary
 This game needs 2 active players.
 Each player has unlimited amount of bullet.
 The right user moves his/her players with UP and DOWN.
 Fires with SPACE (Bullet) and ENTER (Missile)The left user moves his/her players with A and Z. Fires with SHIFT (Bullet) and X (Missile).They shoot at each other untill the last man down.